rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 set_cookie(response.headers)
 ```

+### Why does Savon know about cookies?

-What I noticed is, that the code reads the “Set-Cookie” header from the response and sets the
+Savon reads the “Set-Cookie” header from the response and sets the “Cookie” header on the request.
-“Cookie” header on the request.
-Both request and response are not part of Savon.
-They are
+But both request and response are not part of Savon.
+They are provided by [HTTPI](https://github.com/rubiii/httpi)
-provided by [HTTPI](https://github.com/rubiii/httpi) which is a wrapper for various HTTP clients.
+which is a wrapper for various HTTP clients.

-Also cookie handling sounds like something that should be handled by the HTTP library, so I
+And cookie handling sounds like something that should be handled by the HTTP library.
+So I
 [removed the code from Savon](https://github.com/rubiii/savon/commit/92f15f) and cleaned up the
 specs.
 Instead of calling `set_cookie`, Savon now simply passes the last response to a new
 `set_cookies` method on the request: